MikeRatcliffe/flailingmonkey/content/2009-05-05-firebug-lite-changes-q4-2008-q1-2009.md

 - Lite can now be used locally over HTTPS - unfortunately Lite throws a bunch of insecure content errors when used for HTTPS pages.
 The only workaround is to copy the files to the domain that you wish to debug and to set `firebug.env.css` to point to the copy of the CSS file stored on that domain.
 Otherwise you just need to click through the warnings when they pop up.

 - We have added these enhancements to Firebug Lite but would like to add more.
-If you have any ideas of which enhancements we should add or if you find any errors in Lite then please [log an enhancement request or issue](https://code.google.com/p/fbug/issues/list)... just don't forget to mention Firebug Lite in the subject line. xxx
+If you have any ideas of which enhancements we should add or if you find any errors in Lite then please [log an enhancement request or issue](https://code.google.com/p/fbug/issues/list)... just don't forget to mention Firebug Lite in the subject line.